-Heintz & Becker was able to successfully negotiate a settlement of Ms. R.'s case in the amount of $705,000.00.
+Heintz & Becker was able to successfully negotiate a settlement of Ms. R.'s case in the amount of $705,000.
 In addition to having all of her medical expenses paid and a lump sum of cash to save for any future needs, part of the settlement funds was placed into an annuity that will pay Ms. R. a monthly income to meet her expenses.
-Due to the diligent of the efforts of Heintz & Becker, Ms. R. now faces the future with financial security.
+Due to the diligent efforts of Heintz & Becker, Ms. R. now faces the future with financial security.

 Mr. W was a healthy young man prior to a negligent motorist pulling out from a side street directly into his path.
 Mr. W suffered a fractured and dislocated hip as a result of the crash.
-Ultimately he required a right total hip replacement.
-Thankfully, Mr. W had an excellent recovery.
+Ultimately he required a right side total hip replacement.
+Thankfully, Mr. W. had an excellent recovery.